 Before working with animals, Dr. Barrett worked with technology.
 That interest carried over to his study of veterinary medicine.

 “I love ultrasonography,” explained Dr. Barrett.
 “We have a fantastic ultrasound at Community Veterinary Clinic.
 My passion for ultrasound started in vet school.
 I love the idea that we can look inside the body at the internal organ, monitor blood flow with Doppler through heart valves, and give clients the first look at the future puppies/kittens that their pet is carrying, all without pain or trauma.
 It is the ultimate in non-invasive diagnostics.
 I love technology, and the idea of mixing the latest equipment with the human bedside manner very much appeals to me.”

 If veterinary medicine was just working with animals, Dr. Barrett wouldn’t love the job as much.
 His passion for working with clients sets him apart in the veterinary field.

 “I really enjoy interacting with clients,” said Dr. Barrett.
 “A large part of being a veterinarian is and should be educating people in a positive fashion.
 I enjoy being part of a pet’s health care team, and their owners are part of that team.
 I believe making lives better for animals makes lives better for people as well.”

-His family includes two sons, one daughter, a wife, and countless pets.
+His family includes two sons, one daughter and countless pets.
 He has taught his children from an early age about interesting animals and the bonds they can form with people.
 Dr. Barrett believes there is more to his profession than medicine, and he hopes the same for all veterinarians.